WebmasterSensei/WebmasterSensei/README.md

-- 👋 Konichiwa , watashi wa kenstilllearning-desu, yorushiko onegaishimasu,   also called as kenjey
+- 👋 Konichiwa , watashi wa kento-desu, yorushiko onegaishimasu,   also called as kenjey
 - 👀 I’m interested in ...   <Building a website, Playing video Games and more />
 - 🌱 I’m currently learning ... <Jquery, React, Vue, Laravel, and other more css framefworks />
 - 💞️ I’m looking to collaborate on ...